 2. Your nonprofit is known and respected.
 The community knows about your organization, and when you recruit board members, they consider it an honor to be asked.

 Note: do not assume this means your nonprofit must have been in existence for a long, long time.
-Ted might disagree, but I have been able to help “startups” raise significant funds, when seasoned consulting firms have told them this simply will not happen.
-There are several things for which one must prepare, of course.
-You might enjoy reviewing, “How Startups Can Break Into the Big Leagues” on ISSUU, and my blog article, “Nonprofits and Startups | Birds of a Feather.”
+Ted might disagree, but I have been able to help “startups” raise significant funds, when seasoned consulting firms have told them that simply will not happen.
+There are several things for which one must prepare, of course, and you will find many of them discussed on this page.

 4. You have a base for fundraising.
 A strong corps of annual donors exists, and you have had success with increasing gifting levels by active stewardship.
+I would also add engaging someone to conduct advanced research to unearth potential funders makes sense, and I have written a lot about this on Carolyn’s Nonprofit Blog.

 6. The staff leadership is ready.
 The CEO is respected by staff, board, donors, clients and the larger community, and willing to commit time to working on the campaign.
 The organization either has a full-time development director or has addressed which staff member will be responsible for the campaign.
-The CEO and board have secured campaign counsel, or addressed why they are not hiring counsel.

 8. You can effectively tell your story.
-You have a written plan to communicate your campaign and its key messages.
+You have a plan to communicate your campaign and its key messages.
 Staff and board members can tell the organization’s story and communicate why a campaign is necessary.
+I would add to this that the nonprofit should be active on social media (just a few platforms is all that is needed), and those information feeds are cleaned up regularly, and professionally managed.
+Donors and professional advisors are assessing your professionalism online, so don’t give them any reason to question it.

 9. You can spend money to raise money.
 The organization has identified a budget for a campaign and has allocated funding for it.
-The budget includes funds for donor recognition and communication, training and materials, counsel and equipment.
+The budget includes funds for donor recognition and communication, training and materials, and equipment.
 It also has a provision for travel and meals.

 And, most importantly,